Tarun2525-cyber/CMOS-circuit-design-and-spice-simulation/README.md

 Short-channel device (L = 0.25 µm) shows higher ID and stronger modulation.

-here we observed reduced spacing between curves due to mobility degradation and velocity saturation.
+here we observed reduced spacing between curves especially due to mobility degradation and velocity saturation.

 Even with same W/L, short-channel effects break ideal square-law behavior,.

 -------------------------------------------------------
 Day 2 lec 2 :
 This experiment looks at how the drain current changes with gate voltage when VDS is fixed at 2.5 V, comparing a long-channel MOSFET (L = 1.2 µm) and a short-channel MOSFET (L = 0.25 µm).